The 12 Most Common Baby Eczema Myths Revealed

 Myth #10: You Shouldn’t Let Your Child Go Swimming

 Both saltwater and chlorinated water can trigger eczema flare-ups because they each have a tendency to dry out sensitive skin.
 But swimming is actually an ideal activity for those with eczema-prone skin because it reduces sweating and minimizes itching.

 That said, it’s important to take a few preventative measures before venturing into the pool or ocean with your baby.

-- Apply an emollient product, like Stelatopia Emollient Cream, to set up a barrier between your baby’s skin and the chemicals in the water.
+- Apply emollient products, like Stelatopia Emollient Cream and Stelatopia Emollient Face Cream, to set up a barrier between your baby’s skin and the chemicals in the water.

 - Apply a mineral-based SPF 50 sunscreen that is suitable for atopic-prone or dry skin.

 If you spend all day at the pool or the beach, be sure to re-apply both the emollient cream and the sunscreen every two hours or after getting your little one out of the water.